IgniteUI/igniteui-docfx/en/components/general/cli/getting-started-with-angular-schematics.md

 ## Add template

-To add one of the [available Ignite UI Angular templates](cli/component-templates.md) you need to provide template ID and a name for the new component or use the [Step-by-Step Guide](cli/step-by-step-guide.md#add-view).
-Their usage is supported supported only inside existing projects created with the Angular Schematics, Ignite UI CLI or where Ignite UI for Angular has been [installed using `ng add`](getting-started.md#installing-ignite-ui-for-angular).
+To add one of the [available Ignite UI Angular templates](component-templates.md) you need to provide template ID and a name for the new component or use the [Step-by-Step Guide](step-by-step-guide.md#add-view).
+Their usage is supported only inside existing projects created with the Angular Schematics, Ignite UI CLI or where Ignite UI for Angular has been [installed using `ng add`](../getting-started.md#installing-ignite-ui-for-angular).

 With Schematics, use `ng generate` with the Ignite UI for Angular collection and `component [template] [name]`:

 ```cmd
 ng g @igniteui/angular-schematics:component grid newGrid
 ```
-List of all the [available templates](cli/component-templates.md).
+List of all the [available templates](component-templates.md).

 Additionally, you can specify the module in which the component will be registered or skip the auto-generation of app navigation route: